 Stephen’s non-fiction includes the landmark essay collection When Words Deny the World, which went through three printings and was selected as one of the hundred best books of the year by The Globe and Mail.
 His travel memoir Lost Province: Adventures in a Moldovan Family, was chosen by The Lonely Planet Guide as essential background reading for visitors to the country and was translated into Romanian by Moldova’s largest publisher.
 Assuming the Light, Stephen’s study of the early career of the Nobel Prize-winning novelist Miguel Ángel Asturias, is highly regarded among enthusiasts of Latin American literature.
 Stephen’s most recent essay collection, A Report on the Afterlife of Culture, praised by The Harvard Book Review for its "intricate and tightly coiled explorations of the questions plaguing literature in a globalized world," was widely reviewed and discussed upon its publication in 2008.

 For his fiction Stephen has won the Potter Short Story Prize and a McNally-Robinson Fiction Prize.
-For his non-fiction he has been a finalist for the Governor General’s Literary Award, a National Magazine Award and a Western Magazine Award.
+For his non-fiction he has been a finalist for the Governor General’s Literary Award, the Canada Prize in the Humanities, a National Magazine Award and a Western Magazine Award.

 Stephen was born in Hamburg, Germany to an English mother and a father whose parents were Scots-Irish immigrants to New York.
 His parents met in Yemen, and by the age of nine Stephen had lived in seven houses in four countries.
 The remainder of his upbringing took place on a farm in Eastern Ontario.
 He earned a B.A. in political science from Swarthmore College in Pennsylvania, an M.A. in English literature and creative writing from Concordia University in Montreal, and a D.Phil. in Spanish American literature from the University of Oxford.
 Stephen also studied in Colombia, Romania and Germany.
 He has lived, worked and travelled in many countries.